The Brown measure of unbounded variables with free semicircular imaginary part: Introduction

 converges to the Brown measure of $x_0+c_{\alpha,\beta}$, as $N\to\infty$.
 When $x_0$ is unbounded, computer simulations show that the Brown measure of $x_0+c_{\alpha,\beta}$ is a reasonable candidate of the limiting eigenvalue distribution of the random matrix model $A_N+\sqrt{\alpha}\tilde{X}_N+i\sqrt{\beta}X_N$, where the empirical eigenvalue distribution of $A_N$ converges to the law of $x_0$.

-The computation of the Brown measure in this paper is based on the PDE method introduced by Driver, Hall and Kemp in \cite{DHK2019}, and noncommutative integration theory introduced by Segal in \cite{Segal1953} (also see the books \cite{Jajte1985, Takesaki2003} by Jajte and Takesaki respectively).
+The computation of the Brown measure in this paper is based on the PDE method introduced by Driver, Hall and Kemp in \cite{DHK2019}.
 In \cite{DHK2019}, Driver, Hall and Kemp computed the Brown measure of the free multiplicative Brownian motion using the Hamilton--Jacobi method.
-Based on this PDE method, Zhong and the author \cite{HoZhong2019} computed the Brown measures of the circular Brownian motion with arbitrary bounded self-adjoint initial condition $x_0$ and the free multiplicative Brownian motion with arbitrary unitary initial condition.
-Later, Hall and the author \cite{HallHo2020} computed the Brown measure of the sum of an arbitrary bounded self-adjoint random variable $x_0$ and an imaginary multiple of semicircular variable $\sigma_t$, freely independent from $x_0$.
-Using the results in \cite{HallHo2020}, the author \cite{Ho2020} computed the Brown measure of the sum of a bounded self-adjoint random variable $x_0$ and an elliptic variable $c_{\alpha,\beta}$ that is freely independent from $x_0$.
-The results in \cite{HallHo2020, Ho2020, HoZhong2019} assume the boundedness of $x_0$ in the process of computing the PDE.
+The author computes in later work with collaborators the Brown measures of other variables using the same PDE method \cite{HallHo2020, Ho2020, HoZhong2019}.
+The results in these papers assume the boundedness of $x_0$ in the process of computing the PDE.
 The key observation in this paper is to show that the function

-satisfies the same PDE derived in \cite{HallHo2020} when $x_0$ is an unbounded random variable affiliated with the $W^*$-probability space $\A$, using noncommutative integration theory.
+satisfies the same PDE derived in \cite{HallHo2020} when $x_0$ is an unbounded random variable affiliated with $\A$ in the Haagerup--Schultz class.
 The solution of the PDE yields the Brown measure of $x_0+i\sigma_t$.
 By considering the free additive convolution $x_0+\tilde\sigma_{\alpha}$ in place of $x_0$, we derive the family of the Brown measures of $x_0+c_{\alpha,\beta}$ for $\alpha\geq0$ and $\beta>0$.
 In particular, by taking $\alpha =\beta>0$, we extend the results in \cite{HoZhong2019} to unbounded self-adjoint $x_0$.

+The method of deriving the PDE \eqref{eq:S} in \cite{HallHo2020} for the bounded $x_0$ case is to apply the free It\^o formula; the partial derivatives $\partial S/\partial\lambda$ and $\partial S/\partial\varepsilon$ of $S$ can also be computed easily using the formula given in \cite[Lemma 1.1]{Brown1986}.
+When $x_0$ is unbounded, the free It\^o formula does not apply; furthermore, since the spectrum of $(x_0+i\sigma_t-\lambda)^*(x_0+i\sigma_t-\lambda)+\varepsilon$ may be an unbounded set on the positive half-line, it takes extra work to verify that the partial derivatives of $S$ are given by the ``same'' formula as in the bounded $x_0$ case.
+To overcome these issues, in this paper, we use the characterization of $x_0 = AB^{-1}$ for some $A, B\in \A$ given in \cite[Lemma 2.4]{HaagerupSchultz2007} to write

+where $C_t = A+i\sigma_t B$.
+The point is that the above form of $S$ is written in terms of bounded operators in $\A$, except for the constant $\tau[\log(\vert x_0\vert^2+1)]$.
+And then we prove that the partial derivatives and the time derivative of $S$ are all well-approximated by the corresponding partial derivatives of the function

+The extra regularization $\eta$ allows us to apply the free It\^o formula and the derivative formula \cite[Lemma 1.1]{Brown1986}.